NotRllyRn/YarisWrapper/README.md

 # Yaris API wrapper for Node.JS

+### Information:
+This is a API wrapper for Yaris whitelisting system located [here](https://yaris.rocks/beta/).
+This is intended to help you use their API endpoint system without you hassling around with messy fetch code.
+Source code [here](https://github.com/NotRllyRn/YarisWrapper).

+### Module compatablity:
+This works in both ESM and CommonJS scripts.
+This script is also asyncronous and does not have callbacks.
+You can either use the method `.then()` or `await`, which ever you prefer.

+### Disclamer!
-I did make this, but i did not make Yaris, the Yaris discord server is [here](https://discord.gg/qVBtSYXX72).
+I did not make Yaris, this is simply an API wrapper for their service.
+The Yaris discord server is [here](https://discord.gg/qVBtSYXX72).
 Please support them!

+---

-to install:
+### to install:
 ```sh
 npm install yaris-wrapper
 ```

-to get started with ESM:
+### to get started with ESM:
 ```js
 import Yaris from "yaris-wrapper";
 ```
-to get started with CommonJS:
+### to get started with CommonJS:
 ```js
 const Yaris = require("yaris-wrapper")
 ```

-to define a new connection:
+### to define a new connection:
 ```js
 const yaris = new Yaris("API_KEY")
 ```

 ---

-# list of commands w/ examples:
+# List of commands w/ examples:
 ## Important!
-### when an api end point fails for some reason, maybe if you did removeKey and provided a wrong key, it will always return this:
+### when an api end point fails for some reason, maybe if you requested removeKey and provided a wrong key, it will always return the Object below, applies to all endpoints.
 ```js
 {
     success: false,